Mirror Neutron Stars: Twin Higgs Mirror Matter

-{\bf \emph{Twin Higgs Mirror Matter} -- }The Mirror Twin Higgs mechanism \cite{Chacko:2005pe, Chacko:2016hvu} addresses the Hierarchy Problem by introducing a new hidden sector-copy of the SM particles and forces (see Supplementary Material Section A).
-As in the SM, mirror quarks form mirror proton and neutron bound states, coalesce into mirror nuclei, and form mirror atoms with mirror electrons~\cite{Chacko:2018vss}.
+The Mirror Twin Higgs mechanism \cite{Chacko:2005pe, Chacko:2016hvu} addresses the Hierarchy Problem by introducing a hidden-sector copy of the SM particles and forces.
+As in the SM, mirror quarks form mirror protons and neutrons, coalesce into mirror nuclei, and form mirror atoms with mirror electrons~\cite{Chacko:2018vss}.
 The symmetry relating the SM and mirror sector means that the baryogenesis mechanism that generates the matter-excess of our universe should have a mirror-sector analogue, meaning a significant fraction of DM could be in the form of mirror matter.
-Mirror matter and SM matter have to interact very faintly via the Higgs boson, and other feeble interactions could exist, but for the purposes of our astrophysical discussion we can regard mirror matter as invisible and only detectable gravitationally.
+Mirror matter and SM matter must interact very faintly via the Higgs boson, but for the purposes of our astrophysical discussion we can regard mirror matter as invisible and only detectable gravitationally.

 Earlier studies of mirror matter focused on an \emph{exact} copy of SM matter~(e.g. \cite{Berezhiani:1995am}).
-An interesting possibility, but not one motivated by the hierarchy problem, and many astrophysical predictions can be derived by exact analogy to known phenomena.
 In contrast, the minimal Mirror Twin Higgs predicts mirror matter that is a SM copy, except that the vacuum expectation value $f$ of the mirror Higgs is scaled up compared to the value for the SM Higgs $v$ by a factor of $f/v \sim 3 - 10$.
-The mirror quarks, mirror leptons, and mirror $W$ and $Z$ boson masses are scaled up by the same factor.
-The lower bound $f/v \gtrsim 3$ ensures agreement with existing experimental constraints, including LHC Higgs coupling measurements~\cite{Aad:2019mbh}.
+The mirror quarks, leptons, and gauge boson masses are scaled by the same factor.
+The lower bound $f/v \gtrsim 3$ ensures agreement with experimental constraints, including LHC Higgs coupling measurements~\cite{Aad:2019mbh}.
 Large values of $f$ reduce the theory's ability to solve the Hierarchy Problem, making $f \lesssim 10$ a reasonable upper bound.
-The properties of Twin Higgs mirror matter significantly deviate from the SM, while being similar enough to allow for robust predictions.
+Properties of Twin Higgs mirror matter significantly deviate from the SM, while being similar enough to allow for robust predictions.